 In Downtown Traverse City, November is a busy month for holiday happenings.
 Give back to Traverse City Community organizations while purchasing your gifts during Shop Your Community Days.
 Don't miss the annual Light Parade, Santa's Arrival, & Tree Lighting (at the end of November) and shop small during Black Friday & Small Business Saturday.
 And that's not all...December takes on a whole new holiday meaning in our downtown!
 Bundle up and take a stroll for Walking in a Winter Wonderland and the Downtown Cocoa Crawl.
 Just a few days later, grab your girl or guy pals and shop during Ladies' or Mens' Night.

-Nearby, a festive holiday tradition takes place each December in the Village at Grand Traverse Commons, a unique retail/residential district.
+Outside of the downtown area, but nearby, a festive holiday tradition takes place each December in the Village at Grand Traverse Commons, a unique retail/residential district.
 “Tis the season for joy at “Holiday in the Village”.
 This weekend-long celebration is filled with music, carriage rides, Santa Claus and shopping specials.